daveriedstra/draggy/README.md

 1. Copy `draggy` and `get_gesture_devices.py` to `/usr/local/bin`
 2. Copy `draggy.service` to `/usr/lib/systemd/system`
-3. Test the unit with `systemd start draggy.service`
+3. Test the unit with `systemctl start draggy.service`
-4. Enable the unit to run on boot with `systemd enable draggy.service`
+4. Enable the unit to run on boot with `systemctl enable draggy.service`

 Removal consists of reversing the above steps: